CAARE Diagnostic and Treatment Center Research

 Susan Timmer, Ph.D. - PubMed

 Dr. Timmer conducts research on risk and resilience in maltreated and traumatized young children, and particularly the role of parent-child relationship processes and parenting interventions in increasing children’s resilience.
-She evaluates the efficacy and effectiveness of Parent-Child Care (PC-CARE) and Parent-Child Interaction Therapy (PCIT), as well as the implementation of these evidence-based interventions.
-She is the Principle Investigator on a 5-year federally funded grant to provide PC-CARE to 1 – 5 year old children entering new foster placements in order to reduce their placement instability and improve their mental health.
+She evaluates the efficacy and effectiveness of Parent-Child Care (PC-CARE) and Parent-Child Interaction Therapy (PCIT), as well as the implementation of these evidence-based interventions in different settings (e.g., schools) and with different populations of children.
+She is the Principal Investigator on a 5-year federally funded grant to provide PC-CARE to 1 – 5 year old children entering new foster placements in order to reduce their placement instability and improve their mental health.
+Dr. Timmer is currently collaborating with Pediatrics staff and faculty on a project aimed at integrating behavioral and physical health in a primary care clinic for children connected with Child Protective Services.

 For more information on PC-CARE or PCIT: